"How do I pick where I’d like to work?"

 It’s extremely valuable at this point to have a third-party entity to do this data collection because oftentimes people don’t feel fully comfortable divulging their true thoughts about a company they’re currently working for, especially if those thoughts aren’t fully positive.
 Having an outside source collect this data helps glean a more accurate result from the research and gives the company more for their investment.

 How and where will the new employer brand be presented?
 What metrics for success will be used?
-Taking a close look at the plan for how the company needs to present their new identity allows for a thorough preparation for the launch.
-Most importantly, telling current employees about the direction you’re headed, while encouraging open and honest feedback allows the current workforce to feel included and valued in the new endeavor, which helps create a more positive employee experience!
+Taking a close look at the plan for how the company needs to present its new identity allows for a thorough preparation for the launch.
+Most importantly, telling current employees about the direction you’re headed while encouraging open and honest feedback allows the current workforce to feel included and valued in the new endeavor, which helps create a more positive employee experience!

-Once all the necessary data is collected and the plan is drawn out, the creative execution can be developed.
+Once all the necessary data is collected and the plan is drawn out, creative execution can be developed.
 This includes any marketing materials, schedules, and additional assets you may want to create specifically for your employer brand!
 Humanizing the workplace by showing pictures of current employees, what day-to-day activities look like, and what new employees can look forward to, all help cultivate a clear picture to the prospective employees for what they can expect.
 Highlighting your mission and values helps to pinpoint your audience to those who align with the company values as well.

 Remembering to define the employer brand and execute with purpose ensures that the right message is out there for job hunters.
 For a closer look at the steps to uncover the employer brand, check out this additional blog post and download our free Employer Branding guide.